 For You, Portugal, I Swear!
 (Por Ti, Portugal, Eu Juro!), directed by Sofia da Palma Rodrigues and Diogo Cardoso, tells the powerful story of African soldiers who fought alongside the Portuguese Armed Forces during the Colonial War (1961–1974).
 These soldiers risked their lives for a homeland they believed was their own.
 Yet, after the Carnation Revolution, they were abandoned—ignored and forgotten by history.
 Now, they remain shadows of a neglected past, still seeking justice and recognition.
 Many of them passed away still waiting for acknowledgment of their sacrifices, leaving their stories as a haunting reminder of historical injustice.

-The film is built primarily on interviews with these former soldiers, whose words carry the weight of their pain and betrayal.
-By centering their voices, the filmmakers expose a history often overlooked, asking difficult questions about loyalty, identity, and the failure of a nation to honor its promises.
-The archival footage and testimonies create a narrative that feels both urgent and deeply moving, forcing viewers to confront the uncomfortable truths of Portugal’s colonial legacy.
+Focusing on their voices, the filmmakers unmask a history often overlooked, asking difficult questions about identity, loyalty, and the failure of a nation to honor its promises.
+The archive used in the film and the testimonies create content that feels urgent and, at the same time, deeply touching, asking viewers to face the uncomfortable truth of Portugal’s colonial legacy.

-Tales of Oblivion (Contos do Esquecimento), directed by Dulce Fernandes, uses meditative rhythms and long takes to unearth buried histories.
+With meditative rhythms and long shots, Dulce Fernandes in the film Tales of Oblivion (Contos do Esquecimento) seeks to exhume buried histories.
 Inspired by archaeological findings in Lagos, Southern Portugal, the film delves into the lives of enslaved African people—a past unearthed but often ignored.
 Through reflective storytelling, Fernandes exposes the forgotten stories of those whose legacies were buried by time.
 This is another compelling documentary that invites the audience to reflect on history’s overlooked narratives.

 In contrast, Banzo (Banzo) by Margarida Cardoso is a fiction film that takes us back to the early 20th century.
 The term “banzo” was used to describe the overwhelming nostalgia and despair felt by enslaved African people, which often led them to end their own lives.
 Cardoso’s film attempts to reveal the deep scars left by systemic oppression, offering a poignant narrative of resilience and pain.